 Title: Youth Engagement in Climate Change – What's Next?

-Abstract: The Paris climate talks were an historic event of global significance.
-Join formal educator Shannon Bartholomew, student Gina Fiorile and informal science educator Jen Kretser for a reflection and discussion on their collective experiences and learning at the UN COP 21 – what we did, what we learned and what will happen next?
+Abstract: The Paris climate talks were a historic event of global significance.
+Join formal educator Shannon Bartholomew, student Gina Fiorile and informal science educator Jen Kretser for a reflection and discussion on their collective experiences and learning at the UN COP 21 – what we did, what we learned, and what will happen next?

 Shannon Bartholomew teaches biology at Saranac Lake High School where she also serves as advisor to the school's Environmental Club.
 She received her BSc from SUNY Potsdam in 1994 and returned to earn her MST in Biology in 2007.
 In addition to her background in science education, she also worked in the biotechnology sector for 10 years, earning her graduate certificate in Biotechnology Management in 2003.
 Shannon soon discovered her passion for educating students in biological sciences and began teaching in 2008.
 Since then, her work has grown to encompass climate change science and empowering youth leaders to create solutions.
 She is a core team member of the Steering Committee of the annual Adirondack Youth Climate Summit, a two-day conference on climate change and regional solutions held for approximately 200 students at The Wild Center.
 She is also a founding member of the Adirondack Farm to School Initiative, a coalition dedicated to rebuilding a healthy food system in Adirondack schools by connecting classrooms, cafeterias, communities, and local farms.
 Shannon lives, works, and plays with her husband and two children in the beautiful Adirondack Mountains in NY.
 She was honored to be included in Climate Generation's contingent to COP21.

-Her past experiences includes director the education program at the Adirondack Mountain Club focused on land stewardship and recreation; teaching and developing programs at the Cincinnati Zoo, the Aspen Center for Environmental Studies, the Adirondack Park Visitor's Interpretive Center, and Zoo New England in Boston.
+Her past experiences include director the education program at the Adirondack Mountain Club focused on land stewardship and recreation; teaching and developing programs at the Cincinnati Zoo, the Aspen Center for Environmental Studies, the Adirondack Park Visitor's Interpretive Center, and Zoo New England in Boston.
 Through her strong interest in international work, Kretser has led multiple professional exchanges to Finland to help create the first Finland Youth Climate Summit, the Altai Region of Siberia to work with park officials on creating education programs for their National Park system; and an artist exchange to Mazatlan, Mexico.
-Jen was the 2006 recipient of the ADK Education Award, 2007 EPA Region 2 Environmental Educator Award, APA Appreciation Award and 2015 U.S. EPA Environmental Champion Award.
-She has traveled and lived extensively in Central America, Australia, New Zealand, Nepal and India – exploring parks and meeting people.
-In addition to loving her work, Jen can be found hiking, paddling and cross country skiing in the Adirondacks.
+Jen was the 2006 recipient of the ADK Education Award, the 2007 EPA Region 2 Environmental Educator Award, APA Appreciation Award, and the 2015 U.S. EPA Environmental Champion Award.
+She has traveled and lived extensively in Central America, Australia, New Zealand, Nepal, and India – exploring parks and meeting people.
+In addition to loving her work, Jen can be found hiking, paddling, and cross-country skiing in the Adirondacks.

 An audio recording of this teleconference call is here (MP3 Audio 23.2MB Jan12 16).